 When deciding whether to opt for a VoIP PBX system or a physical PBX system, there are several key comparisons that you should consider.

-We have listed some of the most important here to help you make the best choice for your business.
+Here are some of the most important here to help you make the best choice for your business.

-- Up-front investment: IP PBX systems require very little investment up-front as it can be set up completely online, whereas a physical PBX system will bring with it a significant set-up cost.
+- Up-front investment: IP PBX systems require very little investment up-front as it can be set up completely online, whereas a physical PBX system will bring with it a significant set-up cost

-- Running costs: IP PBX systems require very little running cost (typically requiring a subscription model) relative to physical PBX systems.
+- Running costs: IP PBX systems require very little running cost (typically requiring a subscription model) relative to physical PBX systems

-- Call quality: In recent years the call quality of digital IP PBX systems has been brought to a par with physical systems, although this can be dependent on the quality of connection.
+- Call quality: In recent years the call quality of digital IP PBX systems has been brought to a par with physical systems, although this can be dependent on the quality of connection

-- Scalability: The scalability of IP PBX systems is far superior to that of physical systems – this is because physical systems require more hardware to be added as organisations grow.
+- Scalability: The scalability of IP PBX systems is far superior to that of physical systems – this is because physical systems require more hardware to be added as organisations grow

-- Reliability: Digital IP PBX systems are more reliable and resilient than most physical systems as they don’t depend on avoiding hardware issues and can be switched to back-up networks if issues occur.
+- Reliability: Digital IP PBX systems are more reliable and resilient than most physical systems as they don’t depend on avoiding hardware issues and can be switched to back-up networks if issues occur

-- Team mobility: With IP PBX systems, teams can stay connected anywhere with an internet connection, whereas physical systems are entirely reliant on location.
+- Team mobility: With IP PBX systems, teams can stay connected anywhere with an internet connection, whereas physical systems are entirely reliant on location

 - International calling: Costs for international calls can often be extremely high when using regular phone company rates on physical systems.
-However, IP PBX systems bypass this issue as they use VoIP technology – which isn’t tied to any phone company – to place calls.
+However, IP PBX systems bypass this issue as they use VoIP technology – which isn’t tied to any phone company – to place calls

 - Multimedia communications: IP PBX systems can handle a variety of methods and features of digital communication, from video and audio conferencing, to call recording and more.
-Physical PBX systems, on the other hand, can only make basic voice phone calls.
+Physical PBX systems, on the other hand, can only make basic voice phone calls

-- Customisation: Modern IP PBX systems are more customisable than physical systems as they can be set up and managed entirely online – physical systems are more limited as they rely on hardware that may be outdated and inflexible.
+- Customisation: Modern IP PBX systems are more customisable than physical systems as they can be set up and managed entirely online – physical systems are more limited as they rely on hardware that may be outdated and inflexible

 - Advanced voicemail features: Both IP PBX systems and physical systems can offer voicemail features like voicemail to text or voicemail to email.
 However, with physical systems, you often need to pay more for additional hardware to implement new functionality.